Information about stipends and fellowships available to entering domestic and international graduate students.

 Eugene Cota Robles Award

 This is a four year fellowship program which has historically supported a limited number of outstanding underrepresented students who are entering Ph.D. programs and are interested in a career in college or university teaching and research.
 During year 1, this fellowship provides a stipend of $25,000, Registration Fees, and Non-California Resident Tuition (if needed).
 The Graduate Division will also provide a second year of equivalent support (to be scheduled as appropriate in the second, third, or fourth year) in the form of a RA/Mentorship award.
 The Department will provide two years of support in the form of Teaching Assistantships.
 Students will receive the appropriate salary stated above.
 In addition, the Department will furnish Registration Fees during the two year period.
-Applicants must be either U.S. citizens or Permanent Residents and should demonstrate high potential and promise.
+Applicants must be either U.S. citizens, permanent residents, or undocumented students who qualify for nonresident supplemental tuition exemptions under AB 540 and should demonstrate high potential and promise.

 Graduate Division Special Fellowships